thingsintouch/ras-template/README.rst

 =================================================
-Template to configure new RFID Attendance devices
+Template to configure new RFID Attendance Devices
 =================================================

-This template delivers the configuration needed to define new devices on the OCA-IoT Modules.
+This template delivers the configuration needed to define new RAS2 devices on the OCA-IoT Modules.

 Credits